The Layoff Lady

 • Emotional Support: You'll have all the feelings.
 Figure out who you can talk to about what.
 Sometimes you'll laugh, sometimes you'll cry, sometimes you'll vent, and on the most trying days, maybe all of the above.

 • Communication: Just telling people what is up can be draining--because people.
-Realize, too, that you telling them about your situation may result in them inadvertently trying to allay their fears that the same thing will happen to them.
+Realize, too, that your telling them about your situation may result in them inadvertently trying to allay their fears that the same thing will happen to them.
 Find a friend who can help you spread whatever news there is to convey.
 Telephone.
 Telegraph.
 Tell a Karla.
 Find those people who love to connect with others (and even share some of the same social circles) and enlist their help.

 • Sounding Board: When you're making big decisions--or doing something you don't do very often, having someone to talk things through will is mission critical.
 Personally, I don't even always need my sounding board people to say much--just to sit there and listen (or at least just not talk over me) as I talk myself into or out of the idea I'm considering.
 There is so much value to writing or talking through ideas as you choose your next steps.

 • Logistical Support: Sometimes, you'll need a hand figuring things out.
 Maybe it's having someone to watch your kids for a bit so you can have a phone interview.
-Maybe it's help with a ride if you're having car trouble.
+Perhaps it's help with a ride if you're having car trouble.
 Whatever it is, it may seem small to them, but it'll solve a problem for you.

 • Fun: There will be many, many times when you just need a distraction.
 Watching a movie.
 Having coffee.
 Talking about non-job search related things.
 Having a conversation where you don't have to be "on" and can just chat with someone.
 It doesn't have to be elaborate.
 It just has to be a welcome break from all those "shoulds" to be something other than a job-searching human.